open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

   * _requestManifest_ - Ask another agent for information about their identity and capabilties.
   * _publishManifest_ - Publish information about an agents' identity and capabilties.
   * _findAssistant_ - Ask an agent to recommend themself or another agent for a task.
-  * _candidateAssistant_ - Return a list of recommended agents for a task.
+  * _candidateAssistants_ - Return a list of recommended agents for a task.

 The following sections define these event objects in more detail.